IBM-Cloud/docs/monitor_log/logging/logging_view_kibana3.md

     You can launch to your specific CF App logs in Kibana, in context to that specific App.

     The query that is used to filter the data that is displayed in the dashboard retrieves log entries for the Cloud Foundry application.
 The log information that the Kibana dashboard displays by default is all related to a single Cloud Foundry application and all its instances.
-For more information, see [Getting to the Kibana dashboard from the {{site.data.keyword.Bluemix}} dashboard](logging_view_kibana3.html#launch_Kibana_from_bluemix).
+For more information, see [Getting to the Kibana dashboard from the Bluemix dashboard](logging_view_kibana3.html#launch_Kibana_from_bluemix).

 * From a direct browser link